Skip to content

-Over more than twenty years performing plastic surgeries in Londrina, with over eight thousand procedures, I have learned that the best results do not come solely from the surgeon's hands.
+Over more than twenty years performing plastic surgeries in Brazil, with over eight thousand procedures, I have learned that the best results do not come solely from the surgeon's hands.
 They arise from a genuine partnership between doctor and patient, where every guideline is followed with discipline and every detail is attended to with care.
-That is why I created this comprehensive guide to pre-surgical preparation.
+For international patients considering medical tourism in Brazil, proper preparation is especially important — and this guide covers everything you need to know, whether you are local or travelling from abroad for cosmetic surgery in Brazil.

 Here you will find all the guidelines I personally provide during the first consultation: from the tests you need to undergo, to the medications you should stop taking, to how to care for your sleep, diet, and emotional state in the weeks leading up to your surgery.
 If you prefer, I also offer online consultations for patients from other cities who wish to start this planning remotely.